Prudensy/Metrocar-Project/README.md

 # metrocar-project

-I performed a comprehensive analysis of the customer funnel to address key business questions and deliver actionable insights.
-This involved data exploration, cleaning and manipulation, pinpointing areas for improvement within the funnel, assessing platform performance, evaluating age group dynamics, and exploring potential surge pricing strategies.
-The findings were delivered through a presentation,  enhanced by dynamic visualizations.

 **Project Background:**

 This project focuses on analyzing Metrocar's customer funnel to identify areas for improvement and optimization.
 Metrocar, a ride-sharing app similar to Uber and Lyft, connects riders with drivers through a user-friendly mobile platform.
 By examining various stages of the customer journey, we aim to provide actionable insights and recommendations to enhance the overall user experience and increase conversion rates.